 Having a baby is one of those peak life experiences that becomes etched in the psyche of every woman who becomes a mother.
 This is true, whether it is your first, second, third, fourth baby and so on.
 Pregnancy and how we birth sets us up for our road to the bigger job of parenting, and therefore it is important to prepare and bring as much of ourselves to the day regardless of what happens.
 That’s what we do at Calmbirth Canberra – we help you to unlock that innate potential within you.

 It is not an easy time during pregnancy to prepare for birth.
 There is so much conflicting information and advice from well meaning individuals.
 It is hard to know who to listen to and what choices need to be made.
-Here at Calmbirth Canberra have made it much easier for you, by bringing together all of the elements that support women to birth better, even if she needs help, in all types of birthing scenarios.
+Here at Calmbirth Canberra we have made it much easier for you, by bringing together all of the elements that support women to birth better (even if she needs help) in all types of birthing scenarios.

 These are the things that will change your labour and birth, making it more manageable and enjoyable:

 - We help you to understand how it all works together, the mind, the body, the breath and your ability to work with labour, not against it.

 - We give you practices that help you to train your mind and body to travel the path of least resistance.
 This involves reframing fears and adopting beliefs around birth that will support you to labour better.
 Fear is one of the biggest culprits in making labour harder and more painful.

 - We provide your partner with a really clear role in supporting you, helping to alleviate their own fears by recognising just how important a role they can play.

 - We support you to communicate with your midwife or doctor, by asking the right questions and becoming an active participant in the decisions that need to be made during pregnancy and birth.